microsoft/computervision-recipes/SETUP.md

 [this](https://docs.microsoft.com/en-us/cli/azure/azure-cli-vm-tutorial?view=azure-cli-latest)
 link to learn more about the Azure CLI and how it can be used to provision resources.

+__Virtual Machine Builder__

+One easy way to create your DSVM is to use the [VM Builder](../contrib/vm_builder) tool located inside of the 'contrib' folder in the root directory of the repo.
+Simply run `python contrib/vm_builder/vm_builder.py` at the root level of the repo and this tool will preconfigure your virtual machine with the appropriate settings for working with this repository.

 ## System Requirement